 2. Read a children’s book or a story out loud

-Get a book that will teach or remind kids about being thankful, and gather all the kids together.
+Get a book that will tell a story about being thankful, and gather the children together.
 Kids love stories, and while grandma is in the kitchen cooking up a storm with all of her helpers, Grandpa or uncle Larry can read a meaningful story to them.

-This can become a big part of Thanksgiving memories for the children.
-Bonus points to Grandpa and uncle Larry for reading the book in an engaging tone, changing their voice based on the characters in the story.
+This can become a big part of Thanksgiving memories for kids.
+Bonus points to Grandpa or uncle Larry for reading the book in an engaging tone, changing their voice based on the characters in the story.

 3. Invite someone lonely for dinner

-Find someone in your community that doesn’t have family around, and invite them to join your family table.
-You will make their day and give them another thing to be thankful for.
+Find someone in your community that doesn’t have family around, and make them feel special by inviting them to join your family table.
+You will make their day and give them another reason to be thankful.